DanielMYT/osinstallgui/FAQ.md

 Assuming both of these are true, Windows should now be detected when re-running the `grub-mkconfig` command above, and should be added as an entry to the boot menu.

+Note that it is normal for the Windows entry in GRUB on UEFI systems to be listed as **Windows Boot Manager**.
+On Legacy BIOS systems, the actual version of Windows will display instead, e.g., **Windows 10**.

 ## The program doesn't run
 A few troubleshooting steps can help you work out why **osinstallgui** doesn't